FlorinPetriuc/Webster/README.md

 ## Usage

-Setup Webster as a daemon on your system and run the appropriate wdir parameter.
+Setup Webster as a daemon on your system and run using the appropriate wdir parameter.
 Optionally you can set a log file to monitor the application and number of workers.
-Default website directory is "."
+Default website directory is "."<br />
-Default logfile is stdout
+Default logfile is stdout<br />
-Default number of workers is 8
+Default number of workers is 8<br />